Aliyasiddiqa/Face-Recognition-Attendance-System/README.md

 - For best results, take multiple clear face images under good lighting.
 - You can customize number of samples and model settings in `detector.py`.

-If you want, I can modify this project (add MySQL schema SQL, GUI styling, email export, etc.).